RAS-University/robotic-courses/docs/interfaces-for-HRI.md

   <input type="radio" name="q4" value="False"> False<br>
   <button type="button"
     onclick="checkTrueFalse('q4', 'False',
-      'Correct!
-Both tablets and joysticks do not control at joint level and rely on internal inverse kinematics controllers. ', 'Incorrect.
+      'Correct answer!
+Both tablets and joysticks do not control at joint level and rely on internal inverse kinematics controllers. ', 'Incorrect answer!
 Joysticks do not directly control the joints, they control for the position and orientation of the end-effector.
 Consequently, they rely on internal inverse kinematics controllers.')">
     Check Answer
   </button>
   <p id="q4-feedback"></p>